asteris-llc/converge/docs/content/resources/user.user.md

   MoveDir is used to move the contents of HomeDir when modifying a user.
 HomeDir must also be indicated if MoveDir is set to true.

+- `expiry` (time.Time)

+  Expiry is the date on which the user account will be disabled.
+The date is specified in the format YYYY-MM-DD.
+If not specified, the default expiry date specified by the EXPIRE variable in /etc/default/useradd, or an empty string (no expiry) will be used by default.

 - `state` (State)